Christian-Rau/EndSteamAlready/README.md

-# EndSteamAlready
+# SteamBoot

 > **Note:** This repository is a clone of the original project by [ToClickx](https://github.com/ToClickx/fully-close-steam).
 It has been modified to address issues encountered during execution.

-EndSteamAlready provides a simple, intuitive graphical user interface (GUI) for completely closing all Steam processes.
+SteamBoot provides a simple, intuitive graphical user interface (GUI) for completely closing all Steam processes.
 It ensures no Steam-related processes remain running in the background after you close the main application, especially useful when Steam refuses to quit properly.

 ## 🚀 Features